-- 1. Sidewalks shall be constructed in accordance with the specifications contained in this section and the latest version of the City Standard Details. - 2.
-Sidewalks shall be at least six (6) feet in width. - Sidewalks shall be constructed in accordance with the Americans with Disabilities Act of 1990 (ADA) standards and requirements at a minimum. - 4.
-Required sidewalks for any development along a designated complete street roadway shall meet the minimum sidewalk or MURT requirements of Sections 3.4.1.I and 3.4.1.J. - 5.
+- 1. Sidewalks shall be constructed in accordance with the specifications contained in this Section and the City Standard Details. - 2.
+Sidewalks shall be at least five (5) feet in width. - 3.
+Sidewalks shall be constructed in accordance with the Americans with Disabilities Act of 1990 (ADA) standards and requirements at a minimum. - 4.
+Required sidewalks for any development along a designated complete street roadway shall meet the minimum sidewalk or Multi-use recreational trails (MURTS) requirements of the complete street requirements of Sections 5.2.1.I and 5.2.1.J. - 5.
 If required sidewalks are proposed to be located outside a right-of-way, a sidewalk easement dedicated to the City shall be required. - 6.
-Sidewalks shall be installed prior to the issuance of a certificate of occupancy for any adjoining building, except when the developer provides a satisfactory cash or surety bond to ensure completion of all remaining sidewalks within two years or at any other time completion is required by the City. - 7.
-A design alternative may be requested for required sidewalks in accordance with the requirements of Section 1.11: Design Alternatives.
-The design alternative, at minimum, shall reflect a sidewalk system along streets and lot line easements which links the property to activities such as school sites, shopping and other pedestrian systems. - C. Multi-Use Recreational Trails (MURTs).
-MURTs provide pedestrian mobility options for the residents of the City.
-MURTs are intended to provide a safe, comfortable environment for bicyclists, walkers, and other forms of alternative mobility options.
-MURTs shall comply with the following standards: - 1.
+Sidewalks shall be installed prior to the issuance of a certificate of occupancy for any adjoining building, except, a certificate of occupancy may be issued if the developer provides a satisfactory cash or surety bond to ensure completion of all remaining sidewalks within two years or at any other time completion is required by the City. - 7.
+A Design Alternative may be requested for required sidewalks in accordance with the requirements of Section 3.11.: Design Alternatives.
+The design alternative, at minimum, shall reflect a sidewalk system along streets and lot line easements which links the property to activities such as school sites, shopping and other pedestrian systems. - C. Multi-Use Recreational Trails (MURTS).
+Multi-use recreational trails (MURTS) provide pedestrian mobility options for the residents of the City of Venice.
+MURTS are intended to provide a safe, comfortable environment for bicyclists, walkers, and other forms of alternative mobility options.
+MURTS shall comply with the following standards: - 1.
 Width.
-MURTs shall be at least ten (10) feet in width. - 2.
+MURTS shall be at least ten (10) feet in width. - 2.
 Material.
-MURTs shall be a paved, concrete, or similar hard surface material. - D. Connectivity of Parks.
-The connectivity of parks and public spaces shall be achieved via pedestrian/bike access ways including linear parks, sidewalks, bicycle lanes, trails, blueways (such as kayak trails), and/or greenways. - E. Cash Deposit in Lieu of Construction.
+MURTS shall be a paved, concrete, or similar hard surface material.

+D. Cash Deposit in Lieu of Construction.

-- 1. Where determined that circumstances exist (including planned future reconstruction of a street or the existence of a major surface drainage system), which make the immediate construction of a sidewalk impractical, the owner or developer may propose a cash deposit in lieu of equivalent sidewalk construction for the roadway frontage.
-Such proposals shall be based upon design, permitting, and construction estimates and shall be reviewed by City staff and provided with a recommendation of the Planning Commission to City Council for a final decision. - 2.
+1. Where determined that circumstances exist (including planned future reconstruction of a street or the existence of a major surface drainage system), which makes the immediate construction of a sidewalk impractical, the owner or developer may propose a cash deposit in lieu equivalent sidewalk construction for the roadway frontage.
+Such proposals shall be

+- based upon the construction estimates to be reviewed by City staff and with a recommendation of the Planning Commission, with final approval by City Council. - 2.
 All such sidewalk deposits shall be held in a special sidewalk fund which may be used by the City for construction of new sidewalks (but not maintenance of existing sidewalks) at any needed location in the City.

-3.5.
+5.3.
 Signs